 - Use this example narrative or write your own: “It was day three of the road trip from Chicago to California, and my friend and I were getting tired.
 We just couldn’t wait to see our best friend when we reached Sacramento, CA. We were already wearing shorts, tank tops, and flip-flops so we would be ready to hit the beach when we arrived.
 All of a sudden, as our car came around the curve, we saw a sight we couldn’t believe!
 There was white, powdery snow everywhere!
 Even though we had been driving through the mountains of California for quite some time, we had no idea it could snow in this sunny state.
 We quickly realized we were not prepared for this type of weather and weren’t sure what to do next..."

 - Call on students to help add dialogue to this story in order to let the readers know what the author was thinking, feeling, and to better capture the audience.
 Have the class think about what dialogue they could add that would really show the characters' reactions to the events.

 - Ask questions such as, “Where could I add dialogue to let readers know how I was feeling?
 Where could I add dialogue to let readers understand what I was thinking?”

 Independent working time(20 minutes)

 - Give students 20 minutes to either write the first draft of their personal narrative (including dialogue along the way) or read through what they might have written already and add dialogue.

 - Ask, “Why is it so important that we add dialogue when writing narratives?”

 - Enrichment: If you have students who finish early and need an extra challenge, have them exchange stories with other students and give two comments of feedback to each other.

-- Support: If a student is struggling with writing in general, she might need to draw a picture for each event in the story.
+- Support: If a student is struggling with writing in general, they might need to draw a picture for each event in the story.
 Then, that student could write one sentence of dialogue below each picture.